pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

 If you haven't been to an open-source sprint before, a sprint is an open session where contributors join a project and help address specific issues and tasks that the project needs help with.
+I wrote [more about how pyOpenSci runs beginner-friendly sprints here](pyopensci-pyconus-2024-sprints.html).

 Sprints are a lot of fun because, given enough time, you can make significant progress on a project and support first-time and new contributors in making their first contributions!

-[If you want to learn more about sprints and how pyOpenSci runs them, check out this blog post.](pyopensci-pyconus-2024-sprints.html) {: .notice }

 This is what the second sprint room looked like this year at SciPy.
 There was a scramble to find a new location for our sprints due to some power issues